msa-em/fused-multi-modal-em/02_math.md

 ### Cost function

 Fused multi-modal electron microscopy solves an optimization problem to recover micro- and nanoscale material chemistry.
-Solutions to the optimization problem are sought that encourage sparsity in the gradient domain while correlatisng high SNR HAADF projections with elementally sensitive EELS and/or EDX maps.
+Solutions to the optimization problem are sought that encourage sparsity in the gradient domain while correlating high SNR HAADF projections with elementally sensitive EELS and/or EDX maps.
 These solutions ensure reduced spatial variation and accurate elemental mapping.
 The overall optimization function is framed as an inverse problem taking the following form:

 $$\begin{equation}
 \hat{x} = \arg\min_{x\geq 0} \left( \Psi_1(x) + \lambda_1 \Psi_2(x) + \lambda_2 TV(x) \right),
 \end{equation}$$
-where $\hat{x}$ is the final reconstruction, $\Psi_1$, $\Psi_2$, $TV$ are each optimization functions, and $\lambda$ are weights for their respective functions.
+where $\hat{x}$ is the final reconstruction, $\Psi_1$, $\Psi_2$, $TV$ are each optimization functions, and $\lambda$ are their respective weights.

 Each term is made up of standard optimization operations which is best illustrated by the full expression: